wp-plugins/array-partition/readme.txt

         )
 )`

 Also see Description section for another example.
+Definitely check out the packaged unit test file as it contains various examples.

 == Frequently Asked Questions ==

 = Why not use PHP's built-in `array_chunk()`? =

 `array_chunk()` allows you to specify the number of elements per partition, not how many partitions you want.
-(See Description.)
+(See Description.).

+For an array with 12 elements, if you requested a chunk size of 2, you would get back an array of 6 sub-arrays (the original elements grouped into arrays of 2 elements).
+With `array_partition()`, if you requested 2 partitions, you would get back an array of 2 sub-arrays (the original elements grouped into 2 arrays).

+= Does this plugin include unit tests? =

+Yes.

 == Changelog ==

+= 1.2 =
+* Return an empty array if 0 columns are requested
+* Treat $number_of_columns as absint(), permitting negative and string numerical values to work
+* Add unit tests
+* Note compatibility through WP 3.8+
+* Update copyright date (2014)
+* Change description
+* Various code and documentation reformatting
+* Add banner image

 = 1.1.4 =
 * Shortened description and extended description